What can I do with this degree?

-Brief explanations of the functional units listed in the previous paragraph are provided below.
+To help give a bit more of a concrete perspective of what you can do with this degree, we offer a snapshot of some of the functional units that are common across postsecondary institutions.
 Students are encouraged to speak with faculty of the program as well as administrators in the functional unit(s) that appeal to their desired career pathway.

 Academic Affairs - supports the mission of postsecondary institution through teaching, scholarship and service.
 Administrators support faculty and supervise the daily operations of academic colleges and departments at the postsecondary institution.
 Academic priorities and strategic direction for the postsecondary education institution are set here.